 Personal Edition 2.0

-Welcome to Numipulator, the foremost numerical manipulator and calculator from TopAccolades Ltd.
+Welcome to Numipulator, an advanced numerical manipulator and calculator from TopAccolades Ltd.

 In many ways you should find Numipulator easier to use than a calculator or a spreadsheet.
 Compared to a calculator, it has the advantage that inputs remain visible: no need to double-check that you entered everything correctly.
 Compared to a spreadsheet, it also has many advantages: no need to enter formulae, just select the operation or function; operations remain visible, unlike the hidden formulae of spreadsheets; and its extensive list manipulation functionality.